smell-of-curry/rubedo/README.md

 ### Manage managers

-**Permission's**: `["admin"]`
+**Permissions needed**: `["admin"]`

-Managers are the main components of rubedo there used to really moderate the server and manage bans, mutes, etc...
+Managers are the main components of Rubedo they're used to moderate the server and manage bans, mutes, etc...

-value is the manager name you can view all of them in game using -help
+value is the manager's name you can view all of them in-game using -help

 ```
 -config managers enable <value: string>